The Best Michelin-Starred Restaurants in San Francisco (2025)

 Benu

-Led by chef Corey Lee, Benu is consistently one of the best fine dining experiences in San Francisco.
-Every dish is technically flawless and beautifully presented — including one of the best soup dumplings I’ve ever tasted.
-A standout detail: all their fermented sauces, including a barrel-aged soy sauce, are made in-house.
-If you’re going to pick just one three Michelin-starred restaurant in San Francisco, this is the one.
+Led by Chef Corey Lee, Benu is consistently one of the best fine-dining experiences in San Francisco.
+Every dish is technically flawless and beautifully presented — including one of the best soup dumplings I’ve ever had.
+All their fermented sauces, including a barrel-aged soy sauce, are made in-house.
+If you’re going to pick just one Michelin-starred restaurant to ever try in San Francisco, this is it.

 Best Two-Star Michelin Restaurant in San Francisco